|Exercise Name||(Weighted) Lying Neck Flexion|

 - As you near the top of the range of motion, make a conscious effort to retract your neck, or draw your chin into itself.

 - As you near the top of the range of motion, you should also contract your upper abs somewhat.
 This allows slight flexion of the uppermost part of the thoracic spine (i.e. the mid-spine, just below the lowest neck vertebrae).
-Just don't use your abs so much that your shoulders comes of the bench.
+Just don’t use your abs so much that your shoulders come off the bench.

-- Exhale forcefully at the top increase abdominal contraction.
+- Exhale forcefully at the top to increase abdominal contraction.